School/College: College of Health Sciences

 Master of Science in Occupational Therapy

-Applicants must meet Graduate School requirements plus these departmental requirements to be considered for admission to the program.
+In addtion to Graduate School requirements, applicants must meet these departmental requirements to be considered for admission to the program.

-- Completion of an undergraduate degree from an accredited institution with an overall cumulative grade point average (GPA) of a 3.0 (on a 4.0 scale).
+- An undergraduate degree completed by the end of the Spring semester of the year prior to beginning the OT Program, from an accredited institution, with an overall cumulative grade point average (GPA) of a 3.0 (on a 4.0 scale).

-- Completion of 6 prerequisite courses with a minimum prerequisite grade point average of 3.0 (on a 4.0 scale):
+- Six prerequisite courses, to be completed by end of Fall semester of the year prior to beginning the OT Program, with a minimum grade point average of 3.0 (on a 4.0 scale):

 - Human Anatomy (3-4 cr)*

 - Human Physiology (3-4 cr)*